 Introduce Your Puppy to New People

 In their first weeks at home, you need to socialize your puppy to people of all different types.
 That will ensure that when your dog is an adult, they will see everybody as a friend.
-But that doesn’t mean overwhelming your puppy with oodles of people at once.
+But that doesn’t mean overwhelming your puppy with lots of people at once.
 Have small puppy parties with just a few guests each time.
-Enrolling in a puppy training class can add even more people to your pup’s social calendar.
+Enrolling in a puppy training class can add even more people to their social calendar.

 Introduce Your Puppy to Other Animals

-Don’t forget about other animals your dog might encounter like cats or other household pets.
-Teach your puppy how to behave calmly around other pets and reward them for acting appropriately in their presence.
-And for dogs that might spend time in the country, include cows, horses, goats, etc. in your socialization program.
+Don’t forget about other animals your dog might encounter, like cats or other household pets.
+Teach your puppy how to behave calmly around other pets and reward them for acting appropriately around those animals.
+And for dogs that might spend time in the country, include cows, horses, goats, and more in your socialization program.

 Introduce Your Puppy to New Situations

 The socialization window isn’t just for people and animals.
-It includes experiences too, such as new environments, different noises, and strange surfaces.
-It’s important to build your puppy’s confidence with as many situations as possible so when they encounter those things again as an adult, they will be relaxed rather than fearful.
+It includes experiences,, too, such as new environments, different noises, and strange surfaces.
+It’s important to build your puppy’s confidence in as many situations as possible.
+That way, when they encounter those things again as an adult, they will be relaxed rather than fearful.
 It’s a lot more work to shift your dog’s emotional response once they’re grown than to introduce them to the situation as a puppy in the first place.

-Think about all the things your dog might face over their lifetime and work as many of them into your socialization as you can.
+Think about all the things your dog might face over their lifetime.
+Work as many of them into your socialization as you can.
 Start small and build up as your puppy gets comfortable.
-In other words, to help them tackle the stairs, take it one step at a time rather than expecting them to master the entire staircase at once.
-For sounds that are out of your control, such as fireworks, consider using a recording of the sound to expose your puppy before the socialization window closes.
+In other words, to help them tackle the stairs, take one step at a time, rather than expecting them to master the entire staircase at once.
+For sounds that are out of your control, such as fireworks, consider exposing your puppy to a recording of the sound before the socialization window closes.